Venukanna/ML_NLTK_PROJECT/README.md

 ● The set of pairs (a, 2a) for all real a
 ● The set of pairs (a, b) for all non-negative real a,b

+Answer: The set of pairs (a, b) for all real a ≥ b